Looking to Cash In on the Equity in Your Home?

 Home Equity Loans and Lines of Credit

 As a current homeowner, you may want to undertake a home renovation project or you might need cash for another financial goal.
-You may be hesitant to do a cash-out refinance, which is a refinance where you trade in your old mortgage for a new mortgage and receive cash back.
+You may be hesitant to consider a cash-out refinance, which is a type of refinance where you trade in your existing equity for a new loan.

 Luckily, you have options.
 Both home equity loans and home equity lines of credit (HELOCs) can help you get the money you need.